Darondeau-Pragacz formulas in complex cobordism

 As the (ordinary) Schur function has been generalized to the universal Schur function, we wish to consider the {\it universal analogue} of the (ordinary) quadratic Schur function.
-As we reviewed in the previous subsection, the quadratic Schur function due to Darondeau-Pragacz was defined as a determinantal form (\ref{eqn:DefinitionQuadraticSchurFunctions}).
+As we reviewed in the previous subsection, the quadratic Schur function due to Darondeau--Pragacz was defined as a determinantal form (\ref{eqn:DefinitionQuadraticSchurFunctions}).
 It seems difficult to generalize this determinantal form directly to the complex cobordism theory.
-Instead, we shall make use of the characterization of the quadratic Schur functions via Gysin map (Proposition \ref{prop:CharacterizationQSF} and (\ref{eqn:SymmetrizingOperatorDescriptionQSF})).
-Namely, we adopt the following definition: \begin{defn} [Universal quadratic Schur functions] Let $E \longrightarrow X$ be a symplectic vector bundle of rank $2n$ as above.
+Instead, we shall utilize the characterization of the quadratic Schur functions via the Gysin map (Proposition \ref{prop:CharacterizationQSF} and (\ref{eqn:SymmetrizingOperatorDescriptionQSF})).
+Namely, we adopt the following definition: \begin{defn} [Universal quadratic Schur functions] Let $E \longrightarrow X$ be a symplectic vector bundle of rank $2n$.
 Given a partition $\lambda \in \mathcal{P}_{n}$ with length $\ell (\lambda) = q \leq n$, consider the type $C$ full flag bundle $\varpi_{1, \ldots, q}: \F \ell^{C}_{1, \ldots, q}(E) \longrightarrow X$, and the induced Gysin map $\varpi_{1, \ldots, q *}: MU^{*}(\F \ell^{C}_{1, \ldots, q}(E)) \longrightarrow MU^{*}(X)$.
 Then the universal quadratic Schur function $s^{\L, (2)}_{\lambda}(E^{\vee}) = s^{\L, (2)}_{\lambda}(\bm{y}_{n})$ corresponding to $\lambda$ is defined to be